-We incorporate additional procedures in line with the Food Information Regulations 2014 (FIR) including displaying our weekly menus in the nursery and sharing them on the Famly app, identifying any of the 14 allergens that are used as ingredients. in any of our dishes.
+We incorporate additional procedures in line with the Food Information Regulations 2014 (FIR) including displaying our weekly menus in the nursery and sharing them on the Famly app, identifying any of the 14 allergens that are used as ingredients. in any of our dishes visible on the FS13 form.